 Truth Values: One Girl's Romp Through M.I.T.'s Male Math Maze

-From site: Mathematics
+From site: Mathematics and Statistics

 "Truth Values" is a one-woman show about being a professional woman in a male-dominated field.
 Performed and written by Gioia De Cari.